Wrongful Death Attorney

 - Subdural hematomas

 Nursing home wrongful death may also occur if a resident causes the death of another resident and the nursing home fails to take action to prevent the death from occurring.
-Typically, this happens when a Philadelphia, Pennsylvania, or New Jersey nursing home fails to properly monitor and supervise its residents.
+Typically, this happens when a nursing home in New Jersey or Pennsylvania (including Philadelphia) fails to properly monitor and supervise its residents.
 Sadly, this is more common than one might think.

-What differentiates nursing home wrongful death claims from traditional nursing home abuse or neglect claims is the individual who brings the claim.
-Typically, nursing home abuse claims are brought by the injured party; however, when the injured party has died, Philadelphia, Pennsylvania, and New Jersey laws require that another individual bring the wrongful death claim on behalf of the estate of the decedent.
-If the decedent died with a Will (testate), his or her executor or executrix has the legal authority to bring the wrongful death action.
+What differentiates nursing home death claims from traditional nursing home abuse or neglect claims is the individual who brings the claim.
+Typically, nursing home abuse claims are brought by the injured party; however, when the injured party has died, Pennsylvania and New Jersey laws require that another individual bring the death claim on behalf of the estate of the decedent.
+If the decedent died with a Will (testate), his or her executor or executrix has the legal authority to bring the action.
 If the decedent died without a Will (intestate) then certain individuals such as the decedent’s spouse, children, or siblings can be named as the administrator or administratrix.
-Under Philadelphia, PA, and NJ laws, a wrongful death claim can be brought if the decedent would have been able to file a personal injury claim had he or she lived.
+Under state and local laws for Pennsylvania, New Jersey, and the city of Philadelphia, a [wrongful] death claim can be brought if the decedent would have been able to file a personal injury claim had he or she lived.

 Irrespective of how the death occurs, whether it be by neglect of facility care providers or abuse by another resident, the loved ones of the deceased resident have legal rights.
 Laws in Philadelphia, Pennsylvania, and New Jersey allow family members to file a nursing home lawsuit against the nursing home and/or individual care providers and be compensated for the loss of their loved one.
-Filing a legal action against a nursing home for wrongful death is very complicated.
-You need the experience of a nursing home attorney to assist you.
-Wrongful death attorney Brian P. Murphy is a well-regarded Pennsylvania & New Jersey nursing home litigator.
+Filing a legal action against a nursing home for death by negligence is very complicated.
+You need the experience of a personal injury (nursing home) attorney to assist you.
 Contact Mr. Murphy for a free consultation.
-He has filed a litany of nursing home lawsuits against nursing homes for wrongful death.
+He has filed a litany of nursing home lawsuits against nursing homes for death by negligence.
 Learn your rights today.

-Please see the testimonial page and learn what Mr. Murphy’s former clients have to say.
+Please read our Testimonials to learn what Mr. Murphy’s former clients have to say.

-* Nothing on this website is to be construed as attorney advice or otherwise creating an attorney-client relationship.
+Nothing on this website is to be construed as attorney advice or otherwise creating an attorney-client relationship.
+If you may be interested in establishing a relationship with The Law Firm of Brian P. Murphy, PC, please contact us to discuss your options.